plank/laravel-mediable/docs/source/uploader.rst

         // maximum filesize in bytes
         ->setMaximumSize(99999)

-        // how to handle a file that already exists at the destination ->setOnDuplicateBehavior(MediaUploader::ON_DUPLICATE_REPLACE)

         // whether the aggregate type must match both the MIME type and extension ->setStrictTypeChecking(true)